MPL Blog

 Since each person’s skills and tactics vary, you’ll be subjected to a variety of openings and endgames, making your game stronger by the day.
 Keep practicing until you feel you’re ready for games with skilled opponents.

-There’s plenty to learn from every game you play – be it a new method of navigation, a new strategy, or a new thought process.
+Wondering how do I get better at chess?
+Well, there’s plenty to learn from every game you play – be it a new method of navigation, a new strategy, or a new thought process.
 Such valuable insights can always come in handy while playing chess.

 Though it can be expensive, get a chess coach, if you must, to help get better at chess and develop the discipline to think creatively.
 You can also find chess engines online that help review your moves and understand where you went wrong and what you executed accurately.
 Knowing your strengths and flaws is the ultimate way to succeed in chess.
 If it helps, create a database of your own games – offline and online – to see what works and what doesn’t.

 Resources are aplenty when it comes to chess.
-It helps to utilize everything from books, tv shows, YouTube videos, and other material to become a pro at chess.
+It helps to utilize everything from books, TV shows, YouTube videos, and other material to become a pro at chess.
 We can even recommend some books that you should start right away.
 The list includes –

-• Irving Chernev’s “Logical Chess move by move“: Teaches you how to ambush the king and also how to play positional chess with queen pawn openings.
+• Irving Chernev’s “Logical Chess Move by Move “: Teaches you how to ambush the king and also how to play positional chess with queen pawn openings.

 • Aaron Nimzovitch’s “My System“: A solid beginner-to-intermediate level book.